Chiang Mai - Elephant Nature Park (ENP)

 Show trip route

-We drove out through the suburbs of the greater city to a greener Chiang Mai
+We drove out through the suburbs of the greater city to a greener Chiang Mai.
+If a picture paints a thousand words; it wasn't difficult to see that Terry was not feeling himself

 On arrival at the Elephant Nature Park Si, our group leader, provided us with a few ground rules, the funniest ( or perhaps most worrying) being to run if we saw him running!

 We started the day by feeding the elephants a few fruit snacks from a basket the size of a laundry basket.
-Both Terry and I were amazed at how dexterous their trunks are, and how gentle they are taking the food.
-Si said that feeding was continuous, and that they consume about one and a half tons of food a day, 10% of their body weight.
+Both Terry and I were amazed at how dexterous their trunks are, and how gentle they were taking the food.
+Si said that feeding was continuous, and that they consume about one and a half tons of food a day, 10 - 25% of their body weight.
 I can only imagine how great this must feel......

-After the feeding Si took us around the park where we walked amongst elephants, who were walking freely around us
+After the feeding Si took us around the park where we walked amongst elephants, who were walking freely around us.
+First of all he took us to see a baby elephant who's Mother had been rescued on the Burmese border having stood on a land mine

 After meeting all the elephants and hearing how and why they had been rescued, we were provided with a magnificent vegetarian buffet style lunch and drinks.
 We took this on an open pavilion where we were able to enjoy views across the plains, where the elephants stood in groups or walked about on their own; it was the most fantastic feeling.